 In 2014, I landed a major engagement with a fantastic Canadian firm.
 Because I am a U.S. resident, cross-border regulations meant they couldn't hire me as a traditional employee.
 To make the partnership work, I needed to stand up an LLC, and I needed a name fast.

 At the time, my wife and I had adopted three retired racing greyhounds: Rio, Wavorly, and Oriole.
-I wanted the company name to honor them, but using the word 'Greyhound' felt like an open invitation for a confusing legal battle with a certain bus line ('No, ma'am, I can't book you a ticket to Cleveland, I'm an application developer').
+I wanted the company name to honor them, but using the word "Greyhound" felt like an open invitation for confusion with a certain bus line ("No, ma'am, I can't book you a ticket to Cleveland, I'm an application developer").

 'Fast Dog Coding' made the shortlist, the LLC registration was clear, and a business was born.

-While the legal origin is purely practical, the metaphor remains perfect.
-Greyhounds are famous for a unique dichotomy: they are explosive, powerful athletes on the track, but absolute couch potatoes at home who master the art of conserving energy.
+While its legal origin is purely practical, the metaphor holds perfectly.
+Greyhounds pivot between two extremes: explosive athletes on the track, and absolute couch potatoes at home.
+They excel at conserving energy.

 When I'm not 'swapping engines mid-flight' on legacy servers, you can usually find me walking to clear my mind, playing low-stress video games, or traveling to discover local foods and meet new people.

 I also have a deep fascination with languages.
-I can understand French (si vous parlez plus lentement) and am currently tackling the structural challenge of learning Japanese.
+I can understand French (si vous parlez plus lentement) and am currently tackling the challenge of learning Japanese (よろしくお願いします).

 Because light attracts bugs.